 UPDATE: A&D (or AnD as it also seems to call itself) has published a rebuttal to this post…sort of, since it doesn’t address any of the points I’ve made above, and really just boils down to “mean people are saying we’re bad, but we’re really not, we promise!”

-A lot of companies are jumping on the reading/writing app bandwagon.
+A lot of companies are jumping on the serialized fiction app bandwagon.
 Many other “monetize your writing” chapter-by-chapter publishing platforms are actively soliciting authors on Wattpad and elsewhere.
-Unlike EMP and A&D, these companies aren’t distributors; participating authors publish direct to the companies’ platforms and reading apps.
+Unlike EMP and A&D, these companies aren’t distributors; participating authors publish direct to the companies’ platforms and apps.
 However, concerns about terms and contract language seem to be similar.

 – Readict/VitalTek.
 This company asks writers to provide a sample of their work, which they’ll display for a couple of weeks to gauge reader feedback and gather “data”, whatever that means (here are the Terms and Conditions of submission).
 At the end of that period, they’ll decide whether they want to offer a contract, which can be exclusive or non-exclusive.